apache/commons-rdf/README.md

 [![Coverage Status](https://coveralls.io/repos/apache/incubator-commonsrdf/badge.svg)](https://coveralls.io/r/apache/incubator-commonsrdf)

-Commons RDF aims to provide a common library for [RDF 1.1](http://www.w3.org/TR/rdf11-concepts/) that could be implemented by the upcoming versions of the main Java toolkits ([Jena](http://jena.apache.org/) 3.x and [Sesame](http://openrdf.callimachus.net/) 4.x) as well as for other libraries ([OWLAPI](http://owlapi.sourceforge.net/), [Clerezza](http://clerezza.apache.org/)) and other JVM languages.
+Commons RDF aims to provide a common library for [RDF 1.1](http://www.w3.org/TR/rdf11-concepts/) that could be implemented by the upcoming versions of the main Java toolkits for RDF:
+([Jena](http://jena.apache.org/) 3.x and [Sesame](http://openrdf.callimachus.net/)
+4.x) as well as for other libraries ([OWLAPI](http://owlapi.sourceforge.net/), [Clerezza](http://clerezza.apache.org/)) and other JVM languages.

-The main motivation behind this simple library is revise an historical incompatibility issue.
-This library does not pretend to be a generic api wrapping those libraries, but a set of interfaces for the RDF 1.1 concepts that can be used to expose common RDF-1.1 concepts using common Java interfaces.
-In the initial phase commons-rdf is focused on a subset of the core concepts defined by RDF-1.1 (URI/IRI, Blank Node, Literal, Triple, and Graph).
-In particular, commons RDF aims to provide a type-safe, non-general API that covers RDF 1.1.
+The main motivation behind this simple library is to revise an historical incompatibility issue between these toolkits.
+This library does not pretend to be a generic API wrapping those libraries, but is a set of common Java interfaces for the RDF 1.1 concepts, e.g. `IRI`, `BlankNode`, `Graph`, accompanied with unit test cases for their expected behaviour, and a `simple` implementation, which main purpose is to clarify the tests and interfaces.

+In particular, Commons RDF aims to provide a type-safe, non-general API that covers RDF 1.1.
 In a future phase we may define interfaces for Datasets and Quads.